The wood-grilled fish of the day comes with a sauce inspired by traditional Senegalese flavors.

 Patterson: But then you taste and it just tastes like really good oxtail.
 It doesn’t eat like something fusion.

 I want to spend a moment on the bar program.
-Drinks like the Lunchbox, the Mermaid Margarita.
+Drinks like That Pink Drink and Old Dog New Trick.
 It’s fun, but not frivolous by any means.
-I understand beverage director Aaron Paul places a strong emphasis on local ingredients.
+I understand your beverage director, Madeline McQuillan, places a strong emphasis on local ingredients.

 Corbin: The bar program, we treat it just like the kitchen.
 We definitely are big on seasonality, what’s in season, using what’s local.
 And we may have some staples on the menu, but we kind of support those with new drinks.

 I just came in today and the first thing I said to Madeline, who’s running our bar right now, it’s time for us to sit down and talk about the menu.
-So yeah, the chefs and the bar manager who’s running the bar, we work together all the time trying to bring flavors together.
+So yeah, the chefs and the bar manager, we work together all the time trying to bring flavors together.

 This go around, Madeline made a cornbread simple syrup for some drink, and when you drink it, it was like eating a piece of cornbread out the kitchen.